Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

     Are there scripts to make these processes as easy as possible?
 **Heryandi**
 Nope, if there is, I will have to write it hahaha...
+I intend to write scripts to shorten the upload/download package command though.
 **Heryandi End**

 4. How do you think people should find out about the system?